 Imagine a place where art and science collide; where understanding the world around you doesn’t require a degree in physics, but rather just a keen sense of curiosity for tackling the unknown.
 Welcome to the Exploratorium in San Francisco: a museum that continually pushes the limits of real life and cyberspace, and balances the fine line between esoteric and educational.

 The brainchild of Frank Oppenheimer, a sometime cattle rancher, experimental physicist, university professor and high school teacher, the Exploratorium broke the traditional science museum mold by making science visible, touchable, and, most importantly, accessible to everyone.
 He believed that every person had the capacity to gain an understanding of the world around them—as long as they were able to learn about it in their own way.

 Exhibits at the San Francisco Exploratorium

-Oppenheimer’s vision of combining art and science manifests in interactive exhibits found both indoors and out—culminating in over 650 in total—all spanning a vast variety of topics.
+Oppenheimer’s vision of combining art and science manifests in interactive exhibits found both indoors and out—culminating in hundreds—all spanning a vast variety of topics.
 Not all exhibits are on display at one time; check the official website to find out what’s available when you’re looking to visit.

-The Exploratorium is divided into several galleries and spaces, both indoors and out.
+The Exploratorium is divided into six galleries and spaces, both indoors and out.
 Here are a few of the must-see exhibits: